prateek147/prateek147.github.io/source/_posts/2013-06-16-ios-application-security-part-2-getting-class-information-of-ios-apps.markdown

 <img src="/images/posts/ios2/21.png" width="1025" height="540" alt="21">

 <p>As you can see, we can see all the images, plist files etc used by this app.
-We will discuss later how it is possible to fetch all the images and other files from a particular IOS app.
+We will discuss later how it is possible to fetch all the images and other files from a particular iOS app.
 Anyways, hidden in all this mess is an executable for the app with the name <em>Maps</em> as can be seen on the left side in the image below.
 Note that the name of the executable will be the same as the name of the app.
 Note that we can see some pdf's in the app bundle as well.
 I really don't see the need of including a pdf file in the bundle.</p>

 <img src="/images/posts/ios2/22.png" width="1025" height="397" alt="22">